Working with you individually

-Wheelchair-accessible rooms: Four en-suite wheelchair-accessible rooms are located in the Fenner’s building, reached by lift.
-There is also one ground floor en-suite wheelchair-accessible room in the Centenary building.
-A student who wishes to bring specialist equipment or furniture should discuss this beforehand with the Senior Tutor in the first instance by emailing email@example.com.
+Wheelchair-accessible rooms: Four en-suite wheelchair-accessible rooms are located in the Fenner’s building, accessed by a lift.
+A student who wishes to bring specialist equipment or furniture should discuss this beforehand with the Senior Tutor in the first instance by emailing firstname.lastname@example.org.

 Other rooms: There are en-suite shower rooms in Fenner’s (all) Centenary Building (all) and Wollaston Lodge (most).
 Lift access in Gresham Court and some areas of the Fenner’s Building.

 Live-in assistants and assistance dogs: Please discuss any live-in assistants and assistance dogs well in advance with the Tutorial Office or Senior Tutor.